 Alan Walker, University of Sheffield

 "In this insightful and comprehensive book, the prominent social gerontologist, Dale Dannefer, draws upon research from the social and behavioral sciences as well as biology, history and economics to debunk myths about aging and highlight key debates in research on aging.
 Age and the Reach of Sociological Imagination is beautifully written, rich in theory, comprehensive in coverage and replete with lively anecdotes.
-Especially helpful is his discussion of the factors leading to cumulative disadvantage over the life course.
+Among the topics Dannefer covers are the ways the organization of age has changed over time and the persistence of ageism, and his discussion of the factors leading to cumulative disadvantage over the life course is especially helpful.
 This book should be required reading in every graduate and advanced undergraduate course in gerontology."